 Sales and Marketing

 Kohl's has been boosting its ad spending in recent years, particularly on promotional activities and typical costs related to television and radio broadcasts, direct mail, and newspaper circulars.
-It spent $1,024 million in fiscal 2015 (ends January), up from $1,013 million and $993 million in fiscal years 2014 and 2013, respectively.
-This represented 5.4%, 5.3%, and 5.2% of its total sales for each of those years, respectively.
+It typically spends around $1.01 billion (or around 5.3% of total sales) on advertising each year.

 The company sells its products through its stores (91% of sales), online (9%), and through in-store kiosks that offer customers free shipping to their homes.
 Kohl's purchases its merchandise from both domestic and foreign suppliers.
 A third-party purchasing agent supplies about 30% of the company's merchandise.